VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

 ## Advanced usage

+### Providing credentials as a file

-* Obtaining credentials from a file.
+Obtaining credentials from a file.

 Add flag `-credsFilePath=/etc/credentials` with the following content:

-    for s3 (aws, minio or other s3 compatible storages):
+- for S3 (AWS, MinIO or other S3 compatible storages):

      ```console
      [default]
      aws_access_key_id=theaccesskey
      aws_secret_access_key=thesecretaccesskeyvalue
     ```

-    for gce cloud storage:
+- for GCP cloud storage:

     ```json
     {
            "type": "service_account",